Amol3366/Computer-Vison/README.md

 ## Overview

-This directory serves as a centralized hub for storing code, notebooks, datasets, and other resources pertinent to computer vision competitions.
+This directory serves as a centralized hub for storing code, notebooks and other resources pertinent to computer vision competitions.
 Leveraging advanced techniques and frameworks such as TensorFlow, Keras, Matplotlib, Pandas, NumPy, and more, these competitions aim to address real-world image analysis problems and foster innovation in the field of computer vision.

 ## Content

 - **Notebooks**: Explore a collection of Jupyter notebooks showcasing my approach, methodologies, and solutions for different computer vision challenges.

-- **Datasets**: Access datasets used in the competitions to train and evaluate machine learning models, enabling reproducibility and experimentation.

 - **Models**: Find pre-trained models and trained weights applicable to various computer vision tasks, facilitating rapid prototyping and experimentation.

 ## Frameworks and Libraries